mineral-ui/mineral-ui/.github/PULL_REQUEST_TEMPLATE.md

 ### How to test
 <!-- Please describe the steps for reviewers to take to cover all facets of this feature. -->

-1. `cd mineral-ui/packages/button && npm start`
+1. `cd mineral-ui && npm start`
-2. Navigate to Site > Button > Buttons with kittens section
+2. Navigate to Button > Buttons with kittens section
 3. Click the Cat Button twice (three times in IE 11)
 4. ¡Hear the cat meow en Español!